26 ways to eat healthy and save money

 1. Staying healthy costs you less

 You can buy fresh produce a lot cheaper than meats.
-Staying healthy is a lot better and cheaper for you in the long run: Less medical bills and medication, less supplements, longer life expectancy and a more energetic life with whole foods.
-Eat healthy and save money all together. $1 meal now will cost you a lot more.
+Staying healthy is a lot better and cheaper for you in the long run: Less medical bills and medication, fewer supplements, longer life expectancy, and a more energetic life with whole foods.
+Eat healthily and save money altogether. $1 meal now will cost you a lot more.

 2. Start cooking

 Cooking is easy and cheap.
 Just keep it simple.
 You can get a lot better meal than what you get from supermarkets and many restaurants.
 Here are money-saving tips for grocery shopping.
 Eat healthily and save money!

 3. Shop online and pick up at the store